SLV Rod & Gun Club

 The most convenient way to report your harvest is with the SC Game Check feature in the Go Outdoors SC mobile app on your smartphone.
 The Go Outdoors SC app was recently updated with improvements, new features and available tags for the current season.
 To ensure a trouble-free experience, make sure your device is set for automatic app updates or download the latest update from the app store.

-The U.S. Army Corps of Engineers, Savannah District, announces annual passes are now available at Hartwell, and J. Strom Thurmond Lake Project Visitors Centers.
+At the U.S. Army Corps of Engineers, Savannah District, annual passes are available at the Hartwell, and J. Strom Thurmond Lake Project Visitors Centers.
 Read the article.

 J. Strom Thurmond Lake, also known as Clarks Hill Lake, nestled between the states of Georgia and South Carolina, is not only a scenic haven for outdoor enthusiasts, but also a thriving ecosystem teeming with diverse wildlife.
 Read the article.